KStatharas/IPHandlerWebAPI/README.md

 The user can also update an IP's details by creating a "job" or task.
 These tasks are handled by a service that runs in parallel with the API and then provided by a buffer to the main service which updates the IPs in the database.
-Finally a user can check a job's progress at any time by providing its unique id to the API.
+Finally a user can check a job's progress at any time by providing its unique key to the API.